agahakan/agahakan/README.md

 ## About Me

-I am a passionate software developer with a strong interest in building efficient and scalable web applications.
+I am a passionate software developer with a strong interest in building efficient and scalable applications.
 I love working with different technologies and exploring new ways to solve problems.

 ## 📊 GitHub Stats